-During the 2021-22 school year, three certified teachers, along with other itinerant service providers and paraeducators, served a total of 21 students from 9 area school districts virtually or in-person at Tower School.
-In addition, Tower School staff provided outreach supports and services to 11 area school districts.
+During the 2022-23 school year, four certified teachers, along with other itinerant service providers and paraeducators, served a total of 24 students from 12 area school districts in-person at Tower School.
+In addition, Tower School staff provided outreach supports and services to 13 area school districts.